bayfrontmedia/bones/docs/usage/exceptions.md

 If this class exists, it will override the default `Bayfront\Bones\Exceptions\Handler` class.

-Bones will automatically report and respond to exceptions via the `Bayfront\Bones\Abstracts\ExceptionHandler`.
+Bones will automatically respond to exceptions via the `Bayfront\Bones\Abstracts\ExceptionHandler`.

-The `report` method allows you to customize how the exception will be reported (e.g., logged), and the `respond` method allows you to customize the exception's response.
+The `respond` method allows you to customize how the application responds to the exception.

-Adding classes to the `$excluded_classes` array prevents them from being reported.

 Example: